bloominstituteoftechnology/web-module-project-testing-web-apps/README.md

 #### Test Brainstorming
 * [ ] Run and play around with the form interface.
 * [ ] Write out a list of possible testcases for this application within Understanding-questions.md.
+-user can select each input and input value in the field -user can only submit form with required fields full -if user hovers over submit the styles change -submitted information matches the values in the inputs -title of the header is Contact Form
+-Each input field is displaying the correct label

 #### Complete a case that tests if:
 * [ ] the component renders the contact form component without errors.